-We offer a limited number of means-tested bursaries for new pupils joining Year 7 and Sixth Form.
+We offer means-tested bursaries for new pupils joining Year 7 and Year 12.
 These may cover the full fee or part of the fee, depending on household income.
-Our bursaries are offered to pupils who rank highly in the senior school entrance exam (Year 7 bursaries) or have excellent GCSE grades (sixth form bursaries) and whose families meet our financial criteria.
+Our bursaries are offered to pupils who rank highly in the senior school entrance exam (Year 7 bursaries) or have excellent GCSE grades (Year 12 bursaries) and whose families meet our financial criteria.
 We do not offer scholarships based solely on academic or sporting ability.

-Bursaries are offered following a rigorous means-testing process which includes a home visit and an assessment of your child’s academic performance but please be aware that while our bursary funds are growing steadily, there is extremely high competition for the awards with typically six applications for every Year 7 bursary and three per sixth form bursary.
+Bursaries are offered following a rigorous means-testing process which includes a home visit and an assessment of your child’s academic performance but please be aware that while our bursary funds are growing steadily, there is extremely high competition for the awards with typically 10 applications for every Year 7 bursary and three per Year 12 bursary.

 Documentation and guidance for bursary applications follows:

 We have a proud music tradition and music is an essential part of school life.
 We offer a small number of music scholarships to new pupils joining the school in Year 7 and, depending on the scholar’s musical ability, the scholarship is worth either a 20% reduction on school fees or covers the cost of instrumental lessons.